-For much of the 20th century, salaries in Saudi Arabia were a tangible affair—literally.
-Workers at Aramco, the oil giant that reshaped the kingdom’s economy, were once paid in sacks of silver riyals.
-Before digital transactions and automated payrolls, wages were counted by hand, a process now documented in the Aramco Community Heritage Exhibition.
+For much of the 20th century, salaries in Saudi Arabia were a tangible affair — quite literally.
+Workers at Aramco, the oil giant that helped reshape the Kingdom’s economy, were once paid in sacks of silver riyals.
+Before the advent of digital transactions and automated payrolls, wages were counted by hand — a scene now documented in the Aramco Community Heritage Exhibition.

-Archival photographs from the 1930s and 1940s reveal an era when financial institutions were scarce, corporate employment was a novelty, and the economy functioned largely on cash.
-Paying salaries was not just a logistical challenge but a reflection of a society in transition, where economic modernization had yet to take root.
+Archival photographs from the 1930s and 1940s capture an era when financial institutions were few, corporate employment was novel, and the economy revolved around cash.
+Paying salaries wasn’t just a logistical exercise; it reflected a society in transition, where economic modernization was still on the horizon.

-Aramco, with its American expertise and capital, was pioneering for its time.
-Yet across Saudi Arabia, trade, construction, and government sectors also relied on cash transactions.
-Many workers were paid daily or weekly in silver or paper riyals.
-In smaller towns where currency was less accessible, wages could take the form of store credit or essential goods.
+Aramco, with its infusion of American capital and managerial systems, was pioneering for its time.
+Yet across the Kingdom — in trade, construction, and government — salaries were commonly paid in silver or paper riyals, often on a daily or weekly basis.
+In smaller towns where currency was scarcer, wages could take the form of store credit or basic goods.

-Elsewhere in the Gulf, salary payments followed a similar trajectory.
-In the early years of Kuwait’s oil industry, workers were often paid in Indian rupees or British gold sovereigns before the introduction of the Kuwaiti dinar in 1961.
-In the UAE, before the dirham’s adoption in 1973, many wages were distributed in Gulf rupees or in cash bundles of Saudi riyals.
-Bahrain, home to the region’s first modern banking sector, saw a quicker shift to formal payroll systems, aided by the establishment of the Bahrain Monetary Agency (now the Central Bank of Bahrain) in 1973.
+This pattern echoed across the Gulf.
+In early Kuwait, oil workers were often paid in Indian rupees or British gold sovereigns before the Kuwaiti dinar was introduced in 1961.
+The UAE, prior to adopting the dirham in 1973, relied on Gulf rupees or cash bundles of Saudi riyals.
+Bahrain — the region’s early financial hub — moved faster, aided by its banking sector and the creation of the Bahrain Monetary Agency (now the Central Bank of Bahrain) in 1973.

-Financial modernization in Saudi Arabia gathered pace in 1952 with the creation of the Saudi Arabian Monetary Agency (SAMA), the precursor to today’s central bank.
-The formalization of payroll systems followed, aided by institutions such as the National Commercial Bank (NCB), which helped transition wage payments into the banking sector.
-By the 1990s, the Saudi Payments Network (SPAN) linked ATMs and electronic terminals, heralding the shift to bank transfers.
-Today, cashless payments dominate, with salaries disbursed at the tap of a screen.
+Financial modernization in Saudi Arabia began in earnest with the establishment of the Saudi Arabian Monetary Agency (SAMA) in 1952.
+The formalization of payroll systems gained momentum through institutions like the National Commercial Bank (NCB), which played a key role in integrating salaries into the banking sector.
+By the 1990s, the launch of the Saudi Payments Network (SPAN) linked ATMs and point-of-sale systems, paving the way for today’s digital economy.
+Now, salaries arrive not in sacks, but with the tap of a screen.

-Saudi Arabia’s payroll transformation mirrors trends seen elsewhere.
-In the 19th century, miners in America’s company towns were paid in proprietary tokens, redeemable only at employer-run stores.
-In Edo-era Japan, some workers were compensated in rice.
-The Soviet Union, ever wary of private wealth, distributed wages via ration cards.
-The pattern is familiar: as financial systems mature, salaries follow suit, moving from physical payments to digital transactions.
+Saudi Arabia’s transition mirrors global trends.
+In 19th-century America, miners in company towns were paid in proprietary tokens, redeemable only at employer-run stores.
+Edo-era Japanese workers were often paid in rice.
+In the Soviet Union, wages were sometimes distributed via ration cards, aligning income with ideology.
+The pattern is familiar: as financial institutions mature, salaries shift from physical to formal, from tangible to transactional.

 More Than Nostalgia